By Lyn Mettler

 In the Eternal City, La Via Francigena takes pilgrims to St. Peter’s in Vatican City along the Via Angelico to complete their journey.
 Those who walk at least the last 100 kilometers can receive an official Testimonium from the Vatican.

-- Every Travel Should Know These 35 Italy Travel Tips
+- Every Traveler to Italy Should Know These 35 Italy Travel Tips

 - How to Fly a Family of 4 to Europe on Miles